jocimarlopes/ozi-subtitles-generator/README.md

 python app.py
 ```

-You’ll see a menu with available videos.
-Just select one by index and Ozi will do the rest.
+You’ll see a User Interface, just select the MP4, the language to substitle, Generate Now!
+And Ozi will do the rest.

 ---